+Academic Administration, Educational Management, Career Preparation

+Abstract

-Academic Administration, Educational Management, Career Preparation Abstract how social changes affect secondary school students who lack clarity in their higher education decisions due to not knowing their aptitudes and interests.
+Aims and Objectives: This academic article aims to present how social changes affect secondary school students who lack clarity in their higher education decisions due to not knowing their aptitudes and interests.
 In this era of rapid volatility, educational institutions must play a role in preparing students for future careers.
 Academic administration is crucial in establishing operational plans through to measurement and evaluation.